Glenwing/LongDivide/README.md

 By default, it is set to the HTML/CSS overline tag: `'<span style="text-decoration:overline">'`

-It can be changed to other tags depending on what environment the output is intended for; for example to `'{{overline|'` (Wikipedia markup) or simply `'('` for ASCII-only environments where repeating decimals are represented with parentheses.
+It can be changed to other tags depending on what environment the output is intended for; for example to `'\{\{overline|'` (Wikipedia markup) or simply `'('` for ASCII-only environments where repeating decimals are represented with parentheses.

 ### 'OL_close': str, // string; default HTML/CSS overline

 `str` is placed after the repeating portion of a repeating decimal.

-By default, it is set to the HTML/CSS tag: `'<span>'`
+By default, it is set to the HTML/CSS tag: `'</span>'`

 See OL_open description.